 - We pledge to be conscientious of the perceptions of the wider community and to respond to criticism respectfully.
 We will strive to model behaviors that encourage productive debate and disagreement, both within our community and where we are criticized.
 We will treat those outside our community with the same respect as people within our community.

 - We pledge to help the entire community follow the code of conduct, and to not remain silent when we see violations of the code of conduct.
-We will take action when members of our community violate this code such as notifying a workshop organizer, emailing XXX, or talking privately with the person.
+We will take action when members of our community violate this code such as notifying a workshop organizer or talking privately with the person.

 This code of conduct applies to all community situations online and offline, including the conference itself, mailing lists, forums, social media, social events associates with the conference, and one-to-one interactions.